a

 • Joint trip with the whole school to Spain and Gibraltar (incl.
 3 meals per day)

-• Study trip to Morocco (incl.
+• Study trip to Stockholm and London (incl.
 3 meals per day)

 • Workshops